saumyashankarsinha/BMRE/README.md

   - CriticalSectionProblem
   - Lock

-- [x] Determining memory bounds with probabilistic analysis is illustrated for Logging_AV case study.
+- [x] Determining memory bounds with probabilistic analysis is illustrated for all the Example scenarios.

 - [x] The Version2.zip file contains the implementation of the scenario of logging of steering commands in an Autonomous Vehicle (AV) to show the usefulness and applicability of the bounded-memory enforcer in a real-world context.
   - The file Automata.py  contains all the functionalities related to defining the automaton and operations on the automaton;